NIP-XX

 1. Bilateral observation.
 Attestors SHOULD have direct experience with the subject.
 Transitive trust (attesting based on others' attestations without independent experience) weakens inference.
 Clients MAY weight direct-experience attestations higher.

 2. Rejection capability.
-Negative ratings (1–2) provide the rejection channel.
+Negative ratings (1-2) provide the rejection channel.
 Without them, the naming game is biased toward acceptance and cannot converge.
+This is why the rating scale includes negative values rather than using a separate mechanism.

 3. Temporal coherence.
 The mandatory expiration tag and decay function ensure the posterior is continuously updated.
 Stale observations are automatically discounted.

-When these three conditions hold, the acceptance probability for attestations follows the Metropolis-Hastings criterion: the community’s collective attestation behavior converges toward accurate shared beliefs about agent trustworthiness, as if all observers were performing coordinated Bayesian inference—without any central coordinator.
+When these three conditions hold, the acceptance probability for attestations follows the Metropolis-Hastings criterion: the community's collective attestation behavior converges toward accurate shared beliefs about agent trustworthiness, as if all observers were performing coordinated Bayesian inference — without any central coordinator.

 Security Considerations